staff0rd/sfpowerscripts/README.md

 ## Deployment Related Tasks

-- Checkout a source based artifact from Git using PAT
+- Checkout a source based artifact from git server (using PAT against HTTP) or Azure DevOps supported Git Providers using Service Credential
+- Deploy a delta (diff between two git commit id's )
 - Deploy a source format based repo to an org (scratch org/sandbox/prod)
 - Deploy an unlocked package to an org
 - Deploy destructive manifest to an org